yuchunzhou/public/README.md

 }
 ```

-the struct `Foo` and its fields will be exported to the outside world, also you can limit the items' visibility within a
+the struct `Foo` and its fields will be public, also you can limit the items' visibility within a
-given scope like the `pub` restrictions in Rust.
+given scope likes the `pub` restrictions in Rust.